SoftwareHeritage/swh-docs/sysadm/user-management/openvpn/openvpn.rst

 For users
 ~~~~~~~~~

-Generate a keypair (key + certificate signing request) using the following command:
+Generate a key pair (key + certificate signing request) using the following command:

 .. code::